Hugfin/chrome-scroll-extension/privacy-policy.md

 We may update this Privacy Policy from time to time.
 We will notify users of any material changes by updating the "Last Updated" date at the top of this Privacy Policy.

 ## Contact
-If you have any questions about this Privacy Policy, please create an issue on our GitHub repository at [repository URL].
+If you have any questions about this Privacy Policy, please create an issue on our GitHub repository at https://github.com/Hugfin/chrome-scroll-extension

 ## Source Code
 This extension is open source.
 You can review the complete source code at our GitHub repository.